-- 1. A student who graduated with at least 83 in Chemical Engineering, will be allowed to switch to research track after completing at least one semester of ME studies, provided his ME average is over 85, with a minimum of 80 in each course. - A student who graduated with an average lower than 83 in Chemical Engineering will be allowed to switch to research track after completing at least one semester in ME studies with an average grade of at least 85, with a minimum of 80 in each course, and after completing one core course and "Mathematical Methods in Chemical Eng." course, or alternatively two core courses. - 3.
+- 1. A student who graduated with at least 83 in Chemical Engineering, will be allowed to switch to research track after completing at least one semester of ME studies, provided his ME average is over 85, with a minimum of 80 in each course. - 2.
+A student who graduated with an average lower than 83 in Chemical Engineering will be allowed to transfer to the research track after completing at least one semester in ME studies with an average grade of at least 85, with a minimum of 80 in each course, and after completing one core course and "Mathematical Methods in Chemical Eng." course.
+The selected core course will need to be approved by the director of graduate affairs. - 3.
 If the student does not have a BSc form the Chemical Engineering faculty, he will additionally be interviewed for acceptance. - 4.
 According to the Graduate School requirements, the student will have to submit a research proposal, as well as to pass the "Research Ethics" exam.